 In a press release from the Ministry of Justice (MoJ) (‘Separated migrant children to access legal aid more easily

-’, 22 July 2019), Dr Sam Royston, policy and research director at the Children’s Society, one of the organisations that led the campaign to restore legal aid for separated migrant children, said: ‘Once approved, the changes will make sure this vulnerable group are able to access free advice and representation to resolve immigration issues and secure their citizenship.’
+’, 22 July 2019), Dr Sam Royston, policy and research director at The Children’s Society, one of the organisations that led the campaign to restore legal aid for separated migrant children, said: ‘Once approved, the changes will make sure this vulnerable group are able to access free advice and representation to resolve immigration issues and secure their citizenship.’

-Post-LASPO applications for exceptional case funding had to be made to secure legal aid in such cases.
+Post-LASPO, applications for exceptional case funding have had to be made to secure legal aid in such cases.
 According to the MoJ, ‘some of society’s most vulnerable children’ will be able to obtain help with their cases under the proposed legislation, which needs the approval of both Houses of Parliament to become law.